 Public companies must inform the public with regard to any events occurring in the companies' activity that may have an effect on the price of the shares, as a result of the effect of such events on the financial situation of the companies in question or on the companies' activity in general.
-Apart from the registration formalities mentioned in the answer to question 4 above, the unlisted companies do not have other obligations of public disclosure regarding their business combinations.
+Apart from the registration formalities mentioned in question 4, the unlisted companies do not have other obligations of public disclosure regarding their business combinations.